Projects Para 55

 How can Hawkes Architecture help?

-Securing planning approval for your new self-build home can feel like an arduous task, especially when your site is in the picturesque English countryside.
+Securing planning approval for your new home can feel like an arduous task, especially when your site is in the picturesque English countryside.
 Paragraph 55 could offer the opportunity to make your development possible.

 Background to NPPF Paragraph 55 (4)